 Well… this is certainly a bit overdue.
 However, if you’ve read my most recent post about apologising as a blogger then you’ll know that I’m no longer feeling guilty about taking much-needed blogging breaks.
 Back in August you might remember me mentioning about my 21st birthday trip to Malaga as one of my monthly favourites.
 Inspired by my trip, and the amazing food I tried whilst over there, I got to thinking that it might be interesting to do a post about some of my favourite foodie spots.
-I’ve already written a foodie’s guide to my home city of Liverpool so why not make Malaga the next one in my little series?!
+Here’s my foodie’s guide to Malaga…

 El Tapeo de Cervantes, Calle Carretería

 Let me just start by saying that my trip to El Tapeo de Cervantes completely made the holiday for me.
 Being a huge foodie, I really appreciate great cooking when I taste it.
 El Tapeo de Cervantes definitely delivered in this department.
 I don’t think I’d ever eaten anything to such a high standard until I ate here.
 Long story short, their food kind of blew my mind.
 A definite must visit when you’re over there.
 One tip however is to book in advance because it’s a tiny restaurant!

 Honestly, I think I visited Meson Lo Gueno approximately 5 times in my 9-day holiday.
 It was THAT good.
 One of my favourite aspects of Spain is the casual dining experience.
 I love being able to have a glass of wine and a tapas sat at the bar.
 Meson Lo Gueno was the perfect place to do this.
 Whether it be in the afternoon, after a relaxation on the beach or late in the evening, it was such a great spot.